 His surname rhymes with “peace.”

-His latest book is Riff on Six: New and Selected Poems (Salt Publishing, 2003).
+His latest book is The Novel (CW Books, 2015).
 His work has appeared in such places as The Atlantic Monthly, Esquire, The Hudson Review, The Kenyon Review, The Nation, The New Republic, The New Yorker, The Paris Review, Poetry, Slate, and The Virginia Quarterly Review, plus anthologies, textbooks, and Web sites.